jdreaver/rust-os/README.md

       - Add mountpoint argument to `mount` and ensure parent directory exists (or mountpoint is `/`)
       - How do we ensure that when we do `ls /` we see `/sys`?
     - Writes!
 New files, overwriting files, etc.
+      - See "CHAPTER 18: The Ext2 and Ext3 Filesystems" in "Understanding the Linux Kernel - Bovet (3rd ed, 2005)"
   - Sysfs ideas: pci devices, virtio devices, memory info
   - Instead of returning `Vec` for directories, consider returning an `impl Iterator` (except you probably can't do that with traits...)
 - Serial port: